maxdevblock/cubmods/docs/source/manual.rst

 - we'll pass to ``estimate`` *kwarg* values taken from the object ``drawn``

+.. _confidence-ellipsoid:

 The method ``.plot()`` (of the ``fit`` object) shows, in the parameters space, the trivariate confidence ellipsoid too, which has not been implemented yet in the ``CUB`` package in R.
 The plot includes the marginal bivariate confidence ellipses too.
 Notice that, as proven in :cite:t:`mythesis` pp 28-30, the confidence level of the marginal ellipses is greater than the ellipsoid's confidence level.
-Indeed, the radius :math:`r` of a sphere at confidence level :math:`(1-\alpha_3)` is equal to :math:`r = \sqrt{ F^{-1}_{\chi^2_{(3)}}(1-\alpha_3) }`, thus the confidence level of the bivariate marginal ellipses (which is a section of a trivariate cylinder) is :math:`(1-\alpha_2) = F_{\chi^2_{(2)}(r^2)}`.
+Indeed, the radius :math:`r` of a standardized sphere at confidence level :math:`(1-\alpha_3)` is equal to :math:`r = \sqrt{ F^{-1}_{\chi^2_{(3)}}(1-\alpha_3) }`, thus the confidence level of the bivariate marginal ellipses (which is a section of a trivariate cylinder) is :math:`(1-\alpha_2) = F_{\chi^2_{(2)}(r^2)}`.